Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/LoadControl-Configuration.md

 # KNX LOAD CONTROL NODE

-<p>With the Load Control node you can automatically manage the disconnection of loads (washing machine, oven, etc.) when the current consumption exceeds a certain threshold.
+With the Load Control node you can automatically manage the disconnection of loads (washing machine, oven, etc.) when the current consumption exceeds a certain threshold.

-The devices are turned off intelligently, checking the possible consumption of the device to determine whether to turn it off together with others. <br/>
+The devices are turned off intelligently, checking the possible consumption of the device to determine whether to turn it off together with others.

-The node can automatically reactivate the loads. <br/>
+The node can automatically reactivate the loads.

-The node turns off one device (or multiple devices) at a time, based on the order you have selected.<br/>
+The node turns off one device (or multiple devices) at a time, based on the order you have selected.

 **General**